MichaelPar31/IS-477-Course-Project/ProjectPlan.md

 Week 4 - Document data quality and Clean Data.
 Create scripts use to profile and clean data, along with documentation.
 Scripts used to create regression analysis and find correlation.
 Create visualizations, along with documentation.
 (Michael)

 Week 5 - Workflow automation and Provenance.
+Automate end-to-end analysis workflow.
 Document describing how to repeat our project.
 (Richard)

 Week 6 - Reproducibility and Transparency and Metadata and Data Documentation.
+Create Data Dictionary and Codebook.
+Create descriptive metadata that describes our project.
 (Both)

 ## Constraints -
 asf